New Silk Roads - Asia Bazdyrieva and Solveig Suess - The Future Forecast

 February 2020

 Similar to the Belt and Road Initiative, the geographies of its digital counterpart remain not clearly defined yet ever expanding.
-Having twenty-seven satellite missions, super computers in Jinan and Wuxi, and four satellite ground stations within China’s borders, the initiative had already launched eight representative centers outside and across four continents before the end of 2018; first in Bangkok, then Helsinki, Potenza, El Jadida, Peshawar, Moscow, New York, and Lusaka, with many more to come.
+With twenty-seven satellite missions, super computers in Jinan and Wuxi, and four satellite ground stations within China’s borders, the initiative had already launched eight representative centers outside the country and across four continents before the end of 2018; first in Bangkok, then Helsinki, Potenza, El Jadida, Peshawar, Moscow, New York, and Lusaka, with many more to come.
 Made of an ensemble of coordinates, the project relies on creating networks between nation-states with more than sixty regional partnerships and transnational agencies such as the United Nations.
-Less explicit is how these locations coincide with particular infrastructural partnerships, where along with “capacity building” for scientific exchange, heavy projects laying down fiber-optic cables have been enabled across regions in Eurasia, Africa, and the Arctic.2 This includes the Lusaka economic zone, a China Smart Tech City in Morocco, with similar contracts in Thailand, Pakistan, and a 10,500 km fiber-optic link across the polar seabed through Russia into Finland.3
+Less explicit is how these locations coincide with particular infrastructural partnerships, where, along with “capacity building” for scientific exchange, heavy projects laying down fiber-optic cables have been enabled across regions in Eurasia, Africa, and the Arctic.2 This includes the Lusaka Economic Zone, a China Smart Tech City in Morocco, similar contracts in Thailand and Pakistan, and a 10,500 km fiber-optic link across the polar seabed through Russia into Finland.3

 Attending the conference inside the luxurious Grand Empark Hotel as spectators, we shared an impromptu meal with Alexandre Caldas, a representative from the UN Environment Program.
-With a team of dancers brushing around in the background entertaining guests, switching between ethnic costumes and dancing motifs while maintaining food and drinks in a generous equilibrium, Caldas spoke of the general consensus that the promise of a stable legal order established by the united international cooperation of nations following the two World Wars had been in stagnation for a while now.
-As we finish eating, he sketched out a series of simple graphs in a conference notebook, narrating for us scenes of possible futures.
+With a team of dancers switching between ethnic costumes and dancing motifs while food and drinks were served in a generous equilibrium, Caldas spoke of how the general consensus that a stable legal order could be established by the united international cooperation of nations had been in stagnation for a while now.
+As we finish eating, he sketches out a series of simple graphs in a conference notebook, narrating scenes of possible futures.
 “We have now entered,” he told us, “the unstable transitional period that might take two to three decades before the new geopolitical order is established.”
 The parallel crises of western democracy and ongoing global ecological turmoil convinced him that this new order is not only inevitable, but already underway through initiatives such as the Belt and Road.

-These were sentiments clearly not limited to the UN representative, but shared by an array of actors such as scientists, researchers, and representatives of the European commission who were present for the two-day conference to seek new forms of cooperation.
-At the conference’s ceremonies and speeches, the international community in attendance cheered to the shared enthusiasm of technological promises to battle climate change with Big Data.
-Potential partners lined up to pitch their agendas with attempts to join this ever-expanding network.
-The initiative aims to eventually be instrumental in managing disasters and other risks, where markets, populations, and climates can be algorithmically calculable and mappable as the nearest future forecast.
+These were sentiments clearly not limited to the UN representative, but shared by an array of actors such as scientists, researchers, and representatives of the European commission who were present at the two-day conference to seek new forms of cooperation.
+At the conference’s ceremonies and speeches, the international community in attendance cheered the technological promises to battle climate change with Big Data.
+Potential partners lined up to pitch their agendas in an attempt to join this ever-expanding network.
+The initiative aims to eventually be instrumental in managing disasters and other risks, where markets, populations, and climates can be as algorithmically calculable and mappable as the nearest future forecast.

-Caldas left us at the table on the note that these processes of redistributing global powers will not be “visible,” so to say.
+Caldas left us with an assertion that these processes of redistributing global power will not be “visible,” so to say.
 Current attempts to expand spheres of sociopolitical and economic influence no longer demand invasions through military force.
 Instead, these processes operate through the seemingly invisible and not-necessarily territorial.
-Many of the projects proposed over the duration of the conference included ways to accrue sets of data from “developing countries”— nation-states which did not have the capacity for their own satellite ground stations or supercomputers.
+Many of the projects proposed over the duration of the conference included ways to accrue sets of data from “developing countries”— nation-states that did not have the capacity for their own satellite ground stations or supercomputers.
 Bangladesh and Myanmar were promised on-demand satellite images of their own territories through an online gateway.
-Funding provided by the Chinese state was to allow the UN Environment Program to implement air and water monitoring systems in Nairobi, Cape Town, in Addis Ababa.
-Yet, contrary to our dinner conversation, these “invisible” processes visualize themselves differently on various temporal and spatial scales.
+Funding provided by the Chinese state would allow the UN Environment Program to implement air and water monitoring systems in Nairobi, Cape Town, and Addis Ababa.
+Yet, contrary to our dinner conversation, these “invisible” processes do visualize themselves on various temporal and spatial scales.

 The shift in understanding of the concept of Digital Earth.